abhijeetviswam/abhijeetviswam.github.io/_posts/2022-03-15-get-going-with-git.md

 1. First, you write code for voice recognition to hear what the martians are saying.
-2. Then you code the translator which converts martian language to English.
+2. Then you integrate the martian language to English translator library.
 3. Finally, you write the audio playback code for playing back the translated English out loud.